 Iowa’s laws concerning the giving or selling of alcohol to a person under 21 years of age are more serious than many other states, with felony charges for instances where there is serious harm as a result of the alcohol misuse by the minor.
 Indeed, in cases where a death result, the charge is a Class D felony, punishable by a 5 year term in the Iowa department of corrections (prison).

-See also Disorderly Conduct Charges in Iowa
+See also Harassment of Public Officers and Employees Charges in Iowa

 Iowa law also provides for drivers license penalties for those convicted, which can cause serious problems insofar as transportation to and from school, work, and other places is concerned.
 The community service that the court can impose can also be quite a burden upon those convicted in Iowa.